Consensys/permissioning-smart-contracts/README.md

 This is the easiest way to get started for development with the permissioning Dapp:

 #### Compile and migrate the contracts ####
-1. Get rid of your environment variable named `NODE_INGRESS_CONTRACT_ADDRESS` - you might need to restart your terminal session after removing it to have your changes applied.
-If you are using a `.env` file, you can comment the `NODE_INGRESS_CONTRACT_ADDRESS` variable.
+1. Get rid of your environment variables named `NODE_INGRESS_CONTRACT_ADDRESS` and `ACCOUNT_INGRESS_CONTRACT_ADDRESS` - you might need to restart your terminal session after removing it to have your changes applied.
+If you are using a `.env` file, you can comment out the variables.
 1. Start a terminal session and start a truffle Ganache node running `truffle develop`.
 This will start a Ganache node and create a truffle console session.
 1. In the truffle console, run all migrations from scratch with `migrate --reset`.
 Keep this terminal session open to maintain your Ganache node running.